oVirt/ovirt-site/source/feature/sr-iov.html.md

     -   how should the sriov_numvfs update be sent to the vdsm
         -   on of the setupNetworks verb (by adding a nics dictionary to the setup networks parameters)
         -   on a new verb- updateSriovNumVfs.
 *   how to support applying MTU on VF?
+Is MTU of the VF derived from the PF?
+*   Setup network gui- which option to choose 1 or 2?

 <Category:Feature> <Category:Networking>